Mohammad Mosaddegh: Reinstatement and emergency powers

-Though the Shah had only initiated land reforms in January 1951, where all territory inherited by the Crown was sold to peasants at 20% of the assessed value over a payment period of 25 years, Mosaddegh decreed a new land reform law to supersede it, establishing village councils and increasing the peasants' share of production.
+Though the Shah had initiated land reforms shortly before in January 1951, where all territory inherited by the Crown was sold to peasants at 20% of the assessed value over a payment period of 25 years, Mosaddegh decreed a new land reform law to supersede it, establishing village councils and increasing the peasants' share of production.
 This weakened the landed aristocracy by imposing a 20% tax on their income, of which 20% was diverted back to the crop-sharing tenants and their rural banks.
 It also weakened them by levying heavy fines for compelling peasants to work without wages.

 Mosaddegh attempted to abolish Iran's centuries-old feudal agriculture sector by replacing it with a system of collective farming and government land ownership, which also centralised power in his government.
 Ann Lambton indicates that Mosaddegh saw this as a means of checking the power of the Tudeh Party, who had been agitating the peasants by criticising his lack of significant land reforms.

 Despite these accomplishments, Iranians were "becoming poorer and unhappier by the day", in large part due to the British-led boycott.
 As Mosaddegh's political coalition began to fray, his enemies increased in number.

-Partly through the efforts of Iranians sympathising with the British, and partly in fear of the growing dictatorial powers of the Prime Minister, several former members of Mosaddegh's coalition turned against him, fearing arrest.
+Partly through the efforts of Iranians sympathising with the British, and partly in fear of the growing authority of the Prime Minister, several former members of Mosaddegh's coalition turned against him, fearing arrest.
 They included Mozzafar Baghai, head of the worker-based Toilers party; Hossein Makki, who had helped lead the takeover of the Abadan refinery and was at one point considered Mosaddegh's successor; and most outspokenly, Ayatollah Kashani, who damned Mosaddegh with the "vitriol he had once reserved for the British".
 The reason for difference of opinion among Makki and Mosaddegh was the sharp response of Mosaddegh to Kashani, who he saw as a largely inoffensive scholar who attracted public support.
-Hossein Makki strongly opposed the dissolution of the majlis by Mossadegh and evaluated that, because of its closure, the right to dismiss the Prime minister is reserved for the Shah.
+Hossein Makki strongly opposed the dissolution of the Parliament by Mosaddegh because he believed that the right to dismiss the Prime minister is reserved for the Shah.